Karmello/cat-start/README.md

 ## Info

-- this setup is best suited for development inside `Docker`, for that please use the `Remote - Container` vscode extension
+- this setup is best suited for development inside `Docker`, for that please use the `Dev Containers` vscode extension

 ## Initial steps